 A few months later – we have failed.

 So, no matter if you did or did not do your competitors research before you continue with this article, read this first:

-Of course, nothing is better without good old spreadsheets, right? 🙂
+Of course, nothing is better without good old spreadsheets. 🙂

 Indeed, you can do this in numerous ways.
 Here are some of them:

-- Obligate your employee to follow and watch your competitors’ Social Media every day.
+- Obligate your employees to follow and watch your competitors’ Social Media every day.

 - Sign-up to your competitors’ newsletters

-- Check your competitors’ content and Page Sources of their website to see on which keywords they are paying attention and what content hey are producing.
+- Check your competitors’ content and Page Sources of their website to see on which keywords they are paying attention to and what content they are producing.

 - Request a Demo account from Competitors App already filled with your competitors, and save 97 minutes of you and your team’s every day.

-Yes guys, it’s our software.
+Yes, guys, it’s our software.
 But even if it isn’t, we are proposing you to try Competitors App.
-It really rocks!
+It rocks!